seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Could you not take some occasion without giving?

 **TYBALT**
-Mercutio, thou consort’st with Romeo,–
+Mercutio, thou consort'st with Romeo,--

 **MERCUTIO**
 Consort! what, dost thou make us minstrels? an
 thou make minstrels of us, look to hear nothing but
-discords: here’s my fiddlestick; here’s that shall
+discords: here's my fiddlestick; here's that shall
-make you dance. ’Zounds, consort!
+make you dance.
+'Zounds, consort!

 **BENVOLIO**
 We talk here in the public haunt of men: